- Bullet Summary

 There is no family at work: families don’t have HR department, laws and etiquettes.
 And families don’t fire people, not even when things go terribly wrong.

 There is nothing wrong with it, it’s just the nature of things.

 #3.
 Extreme Corporate Cultures

-Dun Rust goes a bit into corporate culture and differentiates five of them:
+Dun Rust reviews different types of corporate cultures, and differentiates five of them:

 - Cult of personality

 It revolves around the ego of a key decision-maker or founder, with Marissa Mayer and Donald Trump as two examples.